DanielBespalov/CPP_EX1/README.md

 - `Graph.cpp`: Implementation of the `Graph` class.
 - `Algorithms.hpp`: Header file for the algorithms used.
 - `Algorithms.cpp`: Implementation of the graph algorithms.
+- `test.cpp`: Contains a few tests for each function

 ## Graph Class